1. Easter Eggs are Old Inventions!

 Households in the UK roughly spend an average of £75 on Easter treats each year.
 That’s a lot of chocolate!

-Do you have any interesting or fun facts about Easter that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Easter?
+Share them in the comments below!